 “He’s already decided he wants to fail 1st grade” “Whaaaat????” you may be thinking to yourself.
 What a crazy statement!
 But I actually heard these words from a 1st grade teacher in my first job as an instructional coach.
 True story.
 [But one with a happy ending.
 Stay tuned.]
 And….I heard it in October of […]

-Wondering what happened to our star Kindergarten student by the end of the 5-day challenge?
+Wondering what happened to our star Kindergarten struggling reader by the end of the 5-day challenge?

 Catch up in less than 5 minutes with this day-by-day tour his accomplishments during our special event, Level Up Your Struggling Readers’ Accomplishments in Just 5 Days.
 Recall that he began the 5-day challenge knowing 6 consonants and no short vowels.
 He also couldn’t segment CVC words, initially.

-In just 12 minutes a day, he was able to skyrocket through what other programs would have taken months to accomplish.
+In just 12 minutes a day, he was able to skyrocket through what other programs would have taken months to accomplish with similar struggling readers with 1 of our core activities, Switch It.
 You, too, can save instructional time AND boost student achievement when you participate in our Reading Simplified Academy membership.

 (In Which a Mother Rouses Her Child) The trouble began one evening in the after-dinner slump.
 As my then 1st grade daughter rolled around on the floor, she whined, “I don’t want to go to school.
 Can I please stay home from school tomorrow?”
 We commenced a discussion on the unlikelihood of that.
 Having gone round […]